NickVasenkov/Oldest-Businesses-in-The-World/README.md

 # Oldest Businesses in The World
- Exploring the oldest buisnesses in the world via Pandas
+ Exploring the oldest businesses in the world via Pandas

 Datasets are collected by BusinessFinancing.co.uk